GrecoTechnology/docs/docs/sandbox/apps/calibre.md

     Both Calibre and Calibre-Web expect to find your library in `/mnt/unionfs/Media/Books`.
 Note that per standard Saltbox setup, `/mnt/local` is included inside `/mnt/unionfs`.
 However, both dockers also include access to anything in your `/mnt` directory.

+### 4. Configuring Calibre to work with Readarr

-### 4. Handy commands for managing your calibre docker
+### 5. Handy commands for managing your calibre docker

 You can access advanced features of the Guacamole remote desktop using ctrl+alt+shift enabling you to use remote copy/paste and different languages.